Skip to content

 Software updates

-How to use text-to-speech with low vision
+How to identify money with low vision